1879–80 FA Cup

 The 1879–80 Football Association Challenge Cup was the ninth staging of the FA Cup, England's oldest football tournament.
 Fifty-four teams entered, eleven more than the previous season, although five of the fifty-four never played a match.

+The Final was contested by Clapham Rovers and Oxford University at the Kennington Oval.
+Clapham Rovers won 1–0, the only goal being scored by Clopton Lloyd-Jones.